maxhumber/maxhumber.com/input/noddd.md

 #### Code as a Liability

-Code is a liability, not an asset.
-Every line of code is another line to debug, test, and maintain.
+Code isn't an asset.
+It's a liability.
+Every line of code is another line to test, debug, and maintain.
 And every line of code introduces new opportunities for new bugs.
-Despite the promises, DDD increases this liability by adding layers of unnecessary code and making a mess of everything.
+Despite the promises, DDD increases this liability by adding layers of unnecessary code and generally making a mess of everything.

 #### Broken Promises

-DDD might be okay for massive legacy enterprise Java systems from the early aughts.
+DDD might be okay for massive, legacy, enterprise Java systems from the early aughts.
 But it's overkill for modern SwiftUI apps.
 Positioned as a way to make code adaptable, scalable, and maintainable, DDD simply fails on all three fronts:

 - **Not Adaptable** - DDD makes even small changes slow and tedious.
 Features that should take minutes can take days because changes because every layer must be re-adjusted and re-aligned.

-- **Not Scalable** - Client-side apps don't face the same scalability challenges as backends.
-DDD's attempt to "scale for the future" just ends up adding unnecessary cruft in the present.
+- **Not Scalable** - Client-side apps don't face the same scalability challenges as backend systems.
+DDD's attempt to "scale for the future" just ends up adding unnecessary cruft.
 - **Not Maintainable** - DDD buries logic under so many abstractions that understanding or updating code becomes a chore.
 Instead of simplifying maintenance, it creates friction and confusion.

 #### Code Comparison

-Instead of just telling you that DDD is bad, let me show you...
-Consider this *vanilla* implementation for fetching and displaying Todos using the [jsonplaceholder](https://jsonplaceholder.typicode.com/todos/) API:
+Instead of me just telling you that DDD is bad, let me show you...
+Consider this vanilla implementation for fetching and displaying Todos using the [jsonplaceholder](https://jsonplaceholder.typicode.com/todos/) API:

 ```swift
 import SwiftUI